Battle of Tupelo: Aftermath

 Sherman, who was closing in on Atlanta, was irritated Smith had not pressed Forrest at Tupelo, believing he should not have been allowed to escape.
 If Forrest had been allowed to raid into middle Tennessee prior to the capture of Atlanta, it could have had disastrous consequences for the Union.
 Although Smith failed to destroy Forrest's Cavalry at Tupelo, he did break its combat effectiveness.
 Forrest would rally his cavalrymen for more daring raids, but never again would they be able to fight and defeat infantry.

 Battlefield preservation

 The growth of Tupelo and the surrounding area has obscured many of the sites associated with the battle.
 The battlefield has been partially preserved and is home to the 1 acre Tupelo National Battlefield, established on February 21, 1929.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have also acquired and preserved 12 acres of the Tupelo battlefield.
+The American Battlefield Trust and its partners have also acquired and preserved 12 acres of the Tupelo battlefield as of mid-2023.